 Bring awareness to the lack of diverse representation in front of and behind the camera.

-Inspire and empower media creators to engage in filmmaking as a feminist act.
+Inspire and empower media creators from underrepresented and marginalized groups to engage in filmmaking as a feminist act.

 Examine media through the intersecting lenses of gender, sexuality, race, ability, class, age, etc.

-Cultivate a welcoming space that fosters cross-cultural understanding.
+Cultivate a welcoming safe space that fosters cross-cultural understanding.

-Now in it’s third year, the GRFFF was originally the brainchild of independent publisher, The Bandit Zine, as a film version of their magazine.
-What started as a small evening showcase has now grown into an all-day festival that includes interactive workshops and panels, and features films from around the world.
+Now in its sixth year, the GRFFF was originally the brainchild of independent publisher The Bandit Zine as a film version of their magazine.
+What started as a small evening showcase has now grown into an all-day festival that includes interactive workshops and panels, performances by local artists, and films screened from around the world.

-In the past three years, we have received over 2,000 film submissions and welcomed over 3,000 people of all genders, races, ages, religions and abilities, through our doors.
-We’re excited to see the fest grow even more this year as we move to UICA, and are so happy to be a part of the ever-evolving Grand Rapids community.
+We’re excited to see the fest grow even more this year, and are so happy to be a part of the ever-evolving Grand Rapids feminist community.

 GRFFF is run entirely by volunteers and is made possible through community partnerships and sponsors.
 And we're always looking for more!